- Arts and Design»

 Video Tutorial for Arranging Roses in a Tea Cup

 You can fit a good number of small flowers into a teacup bouquet.
-Here they've used yellow daisies, red roses and other flowers in a green cup and saucer.
+You can use yellow daisies, red roses and other flowers in a green cup and saucer.

 Flower Frogs and Floral Foam for the Tea Cup Flower Arrangement